28 January 2025

 Incubation period

-The incubation period following exposure to the usual HEV causing human infection ranges from 2 - 10 weeks, with a mean of 5 - 6 weeks.
-The incubation period of human infection with rat HEV is unknown at the moment.
+The incubation period of the usual hepatitis E ranges from 2 - 10 weeks, with a mean of 5 - 6 weeks.
+The incubation period of human infection with rat HEV is currently unknown.

 Management

 There is no specific treatment capable of altering the course of acute hepatitis E. Prevention is the most effective approach against the disease.
-As hepatitis E is usually self-limiting, hospitalisation is generally not required.
+Hospitalisation is generally not required.
 However, hospitalisation is required for people with fulminant hepatitis and should also be considered for symptomatic pregnant women.

 Prevention